sbeverage/ti-admin-panel/ti-admin-panel/AWS_S3_SETUP_COMPLETE.md

 1. Navigate to a vendor profile
 2. Go to the "Images & Media" section
 3. Click or drag an image to upload
-4. Image automatically uploads to Supabase Storage
+4. Image automatically uploads to S3
 5. URL is saved to vendor profile

 ### **Supported Features**